On the geography of log-surfaces: Log-surfaces constructed as pairs of K3 surfaces and rational curve arrangements

-In this section we will study log surfaces constructed as pairs consisting of smooth complex projective $K3$ surfaces and transverse arrangements of smooth rational curves.
+In this section we will study log-surfaces constructed as pairs consisting of smooth complex projective $K3$ surfaces and transverse arrangements of smooth rational curves.
 This setting is completely different from our previous case of the complex plane.
 First of all, smooth rational curves in $K3$ surfaces are rigid, which causes some perturbations.
 Up to now we were working with ample curves with positive self-intersections, but from now on we are working with curves that may form arrangements of disjoint curves, and their self-intersections are negative.
-This change is drastic, and our intuition, based on our considerations for arrangements in the complex plane, turns out to be misleading.
+This change is drastic, and our intuition, based on our considerations for arrangements in the complex plane, turns out to be completely misleading.
 Firstly, since we have to build our intuition in this new setting, we start with recalling some basic properties of rational curve arrangements in $K3$ surfaces and we present several useful result that we will use in the whole section.
 Our considerations will be supported by many examples that should help to understand better all the discrepancies compared to the complex plane setting.

-From now on, let $X$ be a smooth complex projective $K3$ and let $\mathcal{C}$ be a transverse arrangement of smooth rational curves in $X$.
-Recall that by a transverse arrangement we mean an arrangement admitting only ordinary singularities and our arrangement is connected, i.e., we do not allow the situation of arrangements consisting of disjoint rational curves in $X$.
+From now on, let $X$ be a smooth complex projective $K3$ (i.e., a smooth complex projective surface having the irregularity $q(X) = 0$ and $K_{X} = \mathcal{O}_{X}$) and let $\mathcal{C}$ be a transverse arrangement of smooth rational curves in $X$.
+Recall that by a transverse arrangement we mean an arrangement admitting only ordinary singularities, and our arrangement is connected, i.e., we do not allow the case of arrangements containing some disjoint rational curves in $X$.
 Let $\pi : Y \rightarrow X$ be the blowing up of $X$ along $k\geq 3$-fold points of $\mathcal{C}$, and denote by $\widetilde{\mathcal{C}}$ the reduced total transform of $\mathcal{C}$.
 The log Chern numbers of the pair $(Y, \widetilde{\mathcal{C}})$ are the following: